Josiah B. Herrick to Abraham Lincoln, 20 April 18491Vandalia April 20th 1849Hon, A, LincolnDear Sir

-I believe that a large proportion of the power of directing the appointment lies with you– and I shall have all confidence in your advice upon the subject, so please be explicit with me–Yours–
+I believe that a large proportion of the power of directing the appointment lies with you– and I shall have all confidence in your advice upon the subject, so please be explicit with me–2Yours–

-Most respectfully–J. B. Herrick2
+Most respectfully–J. B. Herrick

 2Lincoln’s response, if he penned one, has not been located.